AuspicesAI/ScytheEx-Hackathon/README.md

 ScytheEx integrates AI-driven analytics to detect activities post-attack, adhering to the philosophy that despite advanced protective measures like EDR or AV, malware may still execute on the system.
 The tool operates at this post-execution level to identify malicious activities and generate YARA rules, providing continuous feeds to enhance other detection tools and technologies.

+> [!Warning]
+> ScytheEx project is still in an early stage which means that any feature changes are very welcome.

 ### Main Features

 - AI-powered network traffic analysis.